Guy R. Brewer Boulevard buses: Decline and conversion into bus service

-Alternate Q111 buses, like this 2016 XD60 (5424) at Parsons Blvd/Jamaica Ave pictured here, short-turn at Farmers Boulevard in Springfield Gardens.
+Until June 28, 2025, alternate Q111 buses, like this 2016 XD60 (5424) at Parsons Blvd/Jamaica Ave pictured here, short-turned at Farmers Boulevard in Springfield Gardens.These trips have been converted to the Q115.

 Following labor and material shortages due to World War I, the line and its rolling stock fell into disrepair, leading to complaints from passengers, increased headways between trips, and high employee turnover.
 On July 6, 1921, a fire broke out at the company's trolley barn at New York Avenue and Linden Boulevard in Cedar Manor (modern-day South Jamaica/Springfield Gardens), destroying much of the company's rolling stock.
 The railway went bankrupt and was sold in 1926 by the company's debtors, the Bank of Manhattan (now part of JPMorgan Chase), reorganizing as the Jamaica Central Railways in March of that year.
 As part of the reboot, one mile of new track was installed along the Far Rockaway line, including an extension of the second New York Boulevard track south to Farmers Boulevard.
 The line retained its popularity due to housing booms in South Jamaica and other neighborhoods along the route.

 Around this time, many streetcar lines in Queens and the rest of the city began to be replaced by buses, particularly after the unification of city's three primary transit companies in June 1940.
 On April 21, 1931, Jamaica Central created a subsidiary known as Jamaica Buses, Inc. to convert its trolley lines to bus franchises.
 The Rockaway-Nassau portion of the Far Rockaway route began operating as a bus line (without a franchise) in September 1930, with the streetcar line between Jamaica and the county line continuing to operate.
 On November 12, 1933 the full route began operations as a single bus line.
 The Jamaica-Far Rockaway service would become "Route B".
 Due to the length of the route, it originally operated on a two-zone (then-ten cent) fare, as did the streetcar route before it.
 Additional buses were run between Jamaica and Baisley Boulevard at the Jamaica Racetrack.
 Beginning on June 15, 1935, during summer months (June to September) the route was extended south from Far Rockaway station to Seagirt Avenue (now Seagirt Boulevard) to serve Ostend Beach, Roche Beach, and other beaches on the southern coast of the Rockaway peninsula.
 The northern terminal was moved from Jamaica Avenue to the Parsons Boulevard station of the IND Queens Boulevard Line on Hillside Avenue on April 24, 1937.
 On October 10, 1938, overnight service was initiated on the route, running between Jamaica and either Farmers Boulevard or the Nassau County line at Hook Creek.